Q. How do you select your counselors?

-A. Icicle Outfitters will be providing our trail rides on site at Tall Timber.
-They are the horse concession for the Lake Wenatchee State Park, and they are located up the Icicle River in Leavenworth.
+A. Icicle Outfitters will be providing our trail rides off-site for Tall Timber.
+They are the horse concession for the Lake Wenatchee State Park, and are located up the Icicle River in Leavenworth.
 They are a very reputable and well-established outfitter.
-You will need to fill out a separate form from Icicle Outfitters (link to form coming soon).
-Horse rides are optional and have an added fee for a 1-hour trail ride.
+You will need to fill out a separate form from Icicle Outfitters.

 Q. How does mail work?
 Can campers call home from camp?
 Can I send e-mails?

-A. Regular mail is delivered daily to and from campers.
-Address it with the camper’s name, followed by the session (i.e. Mary Smith, Junior Camp) then the address: Tall Timber; 27875 White River Rd.; Leavenworth, WA.
+A. REAL MAIL IS THE BEST!!!!
+Regular mail is delivered daily to and from campers.
+Address it with the camper’s name, followed by the session (i.e. Attn: Mary Smith, Junior Camp) then the address: Tall Timber; 27875 White River Rd.; Leavenworth, WA.
 98826.
 Packages arrive most promptly with UPS.
 Tall Timber does have a regular phone line on site, which is available for emergency needs.
 If a call needs to be placed from Tall Timber, a staff person may place a call for the camper using this phone, but it is not to be used at any times by campers.
-Parents may send emails to campers (email@example.com), and observe regular blog posts.
+Parents may send emails to campers (email@example.com), NOTE: we update our blog posts daily.

 Q. How are discipline issues handled?